Skip to main content

 DARPP-32

 The coolest name for the gene goes to...
-DARPP-32, a variation within a gene that, not surprisingly is also capable to affects levels of dopamine hormone, this time in the area that influences feelings of anger and aggression.
+DARPP-32, a variation within a gene that, not surprisingly, is also capable of affecting levels of dopamine hormone, this time in the area that influences feelings of anger and aggression.
 The twist with this gene is in the fact that a particular variant is also associated with increased performance in a number of cognitive tests, including IQ and memory.
-Actually, three out of four people inherit a version of the DARPP-32 gene, which by improving information processing in the prefrontal cortex of the brain in simple words allows and improves the brain's ability to think.
-These two effects combined will not give us mad scientist per se, but it does explain strange behavior and fears of some people with high IQ from the past.
-I am not saying that Tesla's strange fear of shaking hands or Einstein hatred for socks is granted by this gene but I am sure the genetics lottery in one way or another is the one to blame in high percentage.
+Actually, three out of four people inherit a version of the DARPP-32 gene, which, by improving information processing in the prefrontal cortex of the brain, in simple words, allows and improves the brain's ability to think.
+These two effects combined will not give us mad scientists per se, but it does explain the strange behavior and fears of some people with high IQs from the past.
+I am not saying that Tesla's strange fear of shaking hands or Einstein's hatred for socks is granted by this gene, but I am sure the genetic lottery in one way or another is the one to blame in a high percentage.

 Refs: